-1, (thousands of dollars) 2014 2013 Net assets available for benefits per the financial statements \$ 20,706,961 \$ 20,493,027 Amounts allocated to participant withdrawals (2,256) (2,249) Adjustment from contract to fair value for interest in Master Trust relating to fully benefit- responsive investment contracts 420,408 333,847 Net assets available for benefits per Form 5500 \$ 21,125,113 \$ 20,824,625
+Decemb (thousands of dollars) 2015 2014 Net assets available for benefits per the financial statements \$ 19,283,125 \$ 20,706,961 Amounts allocated to participant withdrawals (1,862) (2,256) Adjustment from contract to fair value for interest in Master Trust relating to fully benefit- responsive investment contracts 420,408 Net assets available for benefits per Form 5500 \$ 19,281,263 \$ 21,125,113

-Year Ended (thousands of dollars) I December 31, 2014 Distribution to participants or beneficiaries per the financial statements \$ 1,259,632 Add: Amounts allocated to participant withdrawals at December 31, 2014 2,256 Less: Amounts allocated to participant withdrawals at December 31, 2013 (2,249) Distribution to participants or beneficiaries per Form 5500 \$ 1,259,639
+(thousands of dollars) Year Ended December 31, 2015 Distribution to participants or beneficiaries per the financial statements \$ 1,217,225 Add: Amounts allocated to participant withdrawals at December 31, 2015 1,862 Less: Amounts allocated to participant withdrawals at December 31, 2014 (2,256) Distribution to participants or beneficiaries per Form 5500 \$ 1,216,831

 Amounts allocated to participant withdrawals are recorded on Form 5500 for benefit claims that have been processed and approved for payment prior to December 31 but not yet paid as of that date.
-Additionally, fully benefit-responsive GICs are recorded on the Form 5500 at fair value while in the Plan's financial statements these investments are presented at contract value.
+Additionally, as of December 31, 2014, fully benefit-responsive GICs are presented on the Form 5500 at fair value while these investments are presented at contract value in the Plan's financial statements.
+As of December 31, 2015, fully benefit-responsive GICs are presented at contract value in both the Form 5500 and in the Plan's financial statements.
+The statement of changes in net assets available for plan benefits per Form 5500 for the year ended December 31, 2015 includes the resulting decrease of \$420,408 thousand in Net investment loss.

-NOTE 13 - TAX STATUS
+NOTE 12 - TAX STATUS

-The Internal Revenue Service has determined and informed UTC by letter dated April 24, 2014 that the Plan is designed in accordance with applicable sections of the Internal Revenue Code ("IRC").
+The Internal Revenue Service has determined and informed UTC by letter dated April 24, 2014 that the Plan is designed in accordance with applicable sections of the Internal Revenue Code.

 Accounting principles generally accepted in the United States of America require plan management to evaluate tax positions taken by the plan and recognize a tax liability if the organization has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2011.
+The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2012.

-NOTE 14 - ACCOUNTING PRONOUNCEMENTS
+NOTE 13 - ACCOUNTING PRONOUNCEMENTS

-In May 2015, the FASB issued Accounting Standards Update (ASU) No. 2015-07, "Disclosures for Investments in Certain Entities That Calculate Net Asset Value Per Share (or Its Equivalent)".
+In May 2015, the FASB issued ASU 2015-07, Disclosures for Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent).
 This ASU removes the requirement to include investments in the fair value hierarchy for which fair value is measured using the net asset value per share practical expedient under ASC 820.
-The ASU is effective for annual reporting periods beginning after December 15, 2015.
-Management is currently evaluating the implications of the ASU.
+The ASU is effective for annual reporting periods beginning after December 15, 2015, with earlier application permitted.
+The provisions of this ASU have been adopted for the current Plan year and retrospectively for the Plan year ended December 31, 2014.
+See Note 5 for further discussion.